Qiskit/qiskit-addon-cutting/docs/entanglement_forging/explanation/index.rst

    result = solver.solve(problem)

-This setting requires an ansatz that leaves the Hartree-Fock (HF) state unchanged under `var_form`.
+This setting requires an ansatz that leaves the Hartree-Fock (HF) state unchanged with respect to the optimization parameters.
 As a rule of thumb, this can be achieved by restricting entanglement between the qubits representing occupied orbitals (bits = 1) in the HF state and the qubits representing unoccupied orbitals (bits = 0) in the HF state.

 For example, this figure from [1] shows the A, B, and C qubits entangled with the hop gates, D & E qubits entangled with hop gates, while the partition between